Changing Role of Couriers

 small courier, with so many going out of business, there

-traditional model for a small business was, to have a maximum of
+The traditional model for a small business was, to have a maximum

-25% of your turnover from any one source; I have always said that
+of 25% of your turnover from any one source; I have always said

-for a small business this should be 10% at the most.
-The advantages
+that for a small business this should be 10% at the most.
+The

-to this are obvious, if your biggest customer ceases to trade with
+advantages to this are obvious, if your biggest customer ceases

-you for whatever reason, you can still survive, secondly if you
+to trade with you for whatever reason, you can still survive,

-get a contract which is higher than your 10% maximum, you have the
+secondly if you get a contract which is higher than your 10% maximum,

-incentive to get out and chase more business in order to maintain
+you have the incentive to get out and chase more business in order

-to plan, or even produce a business model, and rarely refer
+tend to fail to plan, or even produce a business model,

 larger companies will delay payment as long as possible,